Tag Archive for: osteoarthiritis

 As you can see, three of the most common causes of knee pain are due to – or influenced – by movement problems.
 Therefore, movement should be your go-to solution – not something you avoid.

-If you’re having difficulty using movement as your solution and you want to contact a movement expert who understands mechanical knee pain and can diagnose the root cause of your knee problem – consider speaking to one of my specialists!
+If you’re having difficulty using movement as your solution and you want help – contact a movement expert (mechanical pain specialist) who understands mechanical knee pain and can diagnose the root cause of your knee problem.

 In your free Discovery Session we will ask you all about what’s been going on & see if we would be a good fit to help you.
 Book your free discovery session HERE.